Hampton Falls, New Hampshire: Economy

 Once a farming and lumbering community, the numerous falls on the Taylor River provided water power for mills operating within the town.
 Today it is largely residential, with numerous antique shops along U.S. 1.
 Applecrest Farm Orchards, established in 1913, is the town's largest employer, with 18 employees.

 Education

 Currently, the Lincoln Akerman School is the only public school in town.
 But at one point, five public schools existed, the North, South, West, and two East schools.
 One of the East Schools, founded around the time of the Civil War, burned down in 1947 when its furnace exploded, and the Lincoln Akerman School replaced it in 1949.
-While a new school was being built, students had to travel to the neighboring town of Seabrook, New Hampshire to attend school.
+While a new school was being built, students had to travel to the neighboring town of Seabrook to attend school.
 The other East School was moved to an area near the new library.
 Another school was turned into a home, and another was crushed by a boulder one winter when students pushed it off a hill.

 High school students attend Winnacunnet High School in the neighboring town of Hampton.

 Heronfield Academy, a private Episcopal middle school, is located on Exeter Road on the border of Hampton Falls and Exeter.